-Main Benefit: Because of its antioxidant properties, it helps to protect your skin from environmental stressors which in turn helps prevent common signs of aging.
+Main Benefit: Because of its antioxidant properties, ferulic acid helps to protect your skin from environmental stressors, which in turn helps prevent common signs of aging.

 What is Ferulic Acid?

 Part of the hydroxycinnamic acid group, ferulic acid is an antioxidant found in fruits, grains, vegetables, and even certain grasses.
 Ferulic acid can be found in everything from bananas to bamboo shoots to broccoli.
 It’s even in boiled spaghetti!
-Luckily, it’s also found in skin care--like our Nectar of the C serum--so you don’t have to resort to using spaghetti on your skin, boiled or otherwise.
+Luckily, it’s also found in skin care--so you don’t have to resort to using spaghetti on your skin, boiled or otherwise.

 Ferulic Acid as Protector